+(Conjoined with Chem.
+158.)
 Intensive coverage of modern spectroscopic techniques used to determine the structure of organic molecules.
 Problem solving and interpretation of spectra will be strongly emphasized.
+Chem.
+258 students will be required to write and submit a paper that reviews a recent research publication that reports the structure determination by spectroscopic methods of natural products.
 Prerequisite: Chem.
-254 or consent of instructor.
+154 or 254 or consent of instructor.